How To Clean Your Refrigerator The Right Way

-BitsofBri lays out the basics of how (and when) to clean your fridge inside and out - and when to do it.
+BitsofBri lays out the basics of how to clean your fridge inside and out - and when to do it.

 Your refrigerator is the unsung hero of your kitchen.
 It’s where you safely store most of the nourishment in your home, and you access it repeatedly throughout the day, every day.
 Even so, you probably aren’t cleaning it as often or as thoroughly as other household appliances, like the microwave or coffee maker—and that is a mistake.